 Excursions out from The Hermitage

-The Ananthapura Temple: A unique and recently restored 9th century temple.
-Dedicated to Vishnu, it has old frescoes and is picturesquely set in a sacred a tank in which a vegetarian crocodile allegedly resides.
+The Ananthapura Temple: A unique and recently restored 9th-century temple.
+Dedicated to Vishnu, it has old frescoes and is picturesquely set in a sacred tank in which a vegetarian crocodile allegedly resides.

 Our Lady of Sorrows 19th Century Roman Catholic Church.

 Malik ibn Dinar Mosque: One of the first in Malabar, dates back several hundred years to ibn Malik, a missionary from Arabia, who used marble slabs from Mecca in the original structure.
 Later wooden additions with fine carving.

 Kasaragod: The district capital is full of interest, especially the area around the beach and lighthouse with its narrow lanes, an old mosque and thatched and tiled dwellings.

 Bekal Fort: The well maintained 17th-century laterite bastions offer fine views over the Arabian sea.
 The adjacent temple has colorful stucco images.

 Ranipuram: This is a wonderful trek through the forest on the border of Karnataka and Kerala.
 Wild elephant, bison, monkeys, and deer can often be seen.
 We will organize a guide to accompany you for the trek and provide you local food.
 You leave early morning and return mid-afternoon the same day.